Ainslie Wood, Hamilton: World War II and after

 In World War II, many small, inexpensive homes were built in Ainslie Wood East for Hamilton's war-expanded industrial labour force.
 After the war, many empty lots in Ainslie Wood were sold for $1 to veterans.
 The central area of Emerson Street had a post office and several busy stores, such as Hemingway's Butcher and Bowman's Lumber (now Aitchison Lumber).
-There was light industry, such as Donald Wire and Rope (where Fortino's and St. Mary's school are now), John Deere (where the Mondelez International candy factory is now) Ralph & Sons Fuels (where Wendy's is now) and candymaker Walter E. Jacques & Sons (on Ewen, where Onyx Condos, a 10-story student residence, is under construction).
+There was light industry, such as Donald Wire and Rope (where Fortino's and St. Mary's school are now), John Deere (where the Mondelez International candy factory is now) Ralph & Sons Fuels (where Wendy's is now) and candymaker Walter E. Jacques & Sons (on Ewen, where Onyx Condos was built).

 In 1925, the neighbouring community of Westdale was built.
 As only white, Protestant people were allowed to buy property in Westdale, Jews, Catholics, Slavs and people of colour who wanted to live in West Hamilton had no choice but Ainslie Wood.
 Westdale's restrictive title covenants held sway until the 1950s, with accusations of discrimination continuing for decades afterwards.
 In Ainslie Wood, minorities were welcome; today, Ainslie Wood is still a diverse community.

 With the establishment of McMaster University in 1930, Ainslie Wood gained proximity to its educational and other resources.
 In the same year, Ainslie Wood left Ancaster and joined Hamilton, after Hamilton Mayor John Peebles promised Ainslie Wood residents fully paved streets and indoor plumbing.

 In the poverty-stricken 1930s and after, Hamilton Street Railway buses went up and down unpaved Emerson Street, sharing the dirt road with horse-drawn wagons, farm vehicles, pedestrians, stray dogs and occasional farm animals.